Robust Procurement: Bayesian Design under Worst-Case Approval Constraints: Downstream markets and monopoly regulation

 \subsection{Quantity vs price regulation}

 Corollary \ref{Cor-equivalence-p-and-q} establishes that the maximal welfare guarantee---the highest welfare achievable under the worst-case scenario---is the same for both price and quantity regulation.
-However, the maximal welfare attainable under the regulator's conjectured model $(D^{\star},F^{\star})$ over the short list of worst-case--optimal regulations may differ between the two types of regulation.
+However, the maximal welfare attainable under the designer's conjectured model $(D^{\star},F^{\star})$ over the shortlist of approved worst-case-optimal regulations may differ between the two types of regulation.
+The following definition formalizes what it means for one type of regulation to dominate the other, from the perspective of the designer: